mablack01/flipping-tool-runelite-plugin/README.md

 ### Setting Up the API Host

-The plugin requires a Flipping Tool API instance.
+The plugin requires a Flip Smart API instance.

 ### Testing the Plugin

 1. **Enable the plugin:**
    - Click the Configuration icon (wrench) in RuneLite
-   - Find "Flipping Tool" in the plugin list
+   - Find "Flip Smart" in the plugin list
    - Toggle it ON

 2. **Configure API settings:**
-   - Right-click "Flipping Tool" → Configure
+   - Right-click "Flip Smart" → Configure
    - **Set API URL** to your API host (required!)
      - Local development: `http://localhost:8000`
    - Set Minimum Efficiency Score: `50` (lower to see more items)